-The Heads of State or Government of the Non-Aligned Movement in the Summit Conference held in Cartagena de Indias, Colombia, on 18-20 October 1995, recognized that it is essential to increase inner strength for enhancing the role of the Movement.
-They decided to introduce a rotating three year duration chairmanship of the Ministerial Committee on Methodology, which they considered would provide impetus to improving further the working methods and efficiency of the Movement.

-In this regard they recalled the early adoption of criteria for the admission of new members, observers and guests.
-They reaffirmed that the enhancement of the role of the Movement should be a constant process and considered that the Ministerial Committee of Methodology should continue to intensify its activities for a thorough and extensive examination of several aspects related to the structure and modalities of the Non-Aligned Movement.
-They recommended that the Ministerial Committee meets early 1996, to consider ways and means for enhancing the role of the Movement in the light of recent changes in the international situation.
+The Heads of State or Government of the Non-Aligned Movement who met for the Summit Conference held in Cartagena de Indias, Colombia, on 18-20 October 1995, recognized that, in order to enhance the role of the Movement, it is essential to bolster its internal strength.
+They decided to introduce a rotating three-year chairmanship for the Ministerial Committee on Methodology, which they considered would provide impetus to the process of further improving the working methods and efficiency of the Movement.
+In this regard, they insisted on the importance of adopting criteria for the admission of new members, observers and guests in a timely fashion.
+They reiterated the view that enhancing the Movement's role must be a constant process and considered that the Ministerial Committee on Methodology should continue to intensify its activities for a thorough and extensive analysis of several aspects related to the structure and modalities of the Non-Aligned Movement.
+They recommended that the Ministerial Committee meet in early 1996, to consider ways and means to enhance the role of the Movement in light of recent changes in the international situation.

-The Co-ordinating Bureau in New York, through its Working Group on Methodology chaired by Colombia as Chairman of the Movement, met on seventeen occasions to consider a working paper submitted by Colombia.
-Thorough consultations were held with the members of the Movement on this paper.
+The Coordinating Bureau in New York, through its Working Group on Methodology chaired by Colombia as Chairman of the Movement, met on seventeen occasions to consider a working paper submitted by Colombia.
+Members of the Movement were consulted thoroughly with respect to this paper.
 The Committee met in Plenary in Cartagena de Indias from 15 to 16 May, 1996.

-1. Format and Frequency of the Meetings

-As has been the practice, the high level meetings of the Movement are:

-- a) Summit Conferences,

-- b) Ministerial Conferences,

-- c) Ministerial Meetings in New York during the regular Session of the UN General Assembly,

-- d) Extra-ordinary Ministerial Meetings,
+I. FORMAT AND FREQUENCY OF THE MEETINGS

-- e) Ministerial Meetings of the Co-ordinating Bureau, - f) meetings of the Ministerial Committee on Methodology, - g) meetings of the Standing Ministerial Committee on Economic Co-operation and - h) Ministerial meetings in various fields of international co-operation.
+As has been the practice, the high level meetings of the Movement are: Summit Conferences, Ministerial Conferences, Ministerial Meetings in New York during the regular Session of the UN General Assembly, Extraordinary Ministerial Meetings, Ministerial Meetings of the Coordinating Bureau, meetings of the Ministerial Committee on Methodology, meetings of the Standing Ministerial Committee on Economic Cooperation and Ministerial meetings in various fields of international cooperation.

-There are other meetings of NAM such as the meetings of the Co-ordinating Bureau in New York and the meetings of the various working groups, task forces, contact groups and committees which are held at different levels.

-A. Conference of Heads of State or Government
+A. Conference of Heads of State or Government.

-The Summit Conference of Heads of State or Government is the highest decision making authority of the Movement.
+The Summit Conference of Heads of State or Government is the highest decision making body of the Movement.
 The existing practice of holding the Summit Conference every three years should be maintained.
 The Summit should be held at least one month before the regular Session of the General Assembly.
 The Programme for the Summit should include a formal ceremony for the handing over of the Chairmanship.

-The decisions of the Summit should be action-oriented.
-The format of a general debate should also be continued.
-There will be an indicative time limit for statements in the Plenary as recommended by the Co-ordinating Bureau.
+Summit decisions should be action-oriented.
+The format of a general debate should also be preserved.
+There will be an indicative time limit for statements in the Plenary as recommended by the Coordinating Bureau.

-The Co-ordinating Bureau in New York prior to the conference, should if possible, recommend the composition of the Bureau in order to be part of the Bureau of the Conference, the Member State should be represented at the Head of State or Government level.
+If possible, the Co-ordinating Bureau in New York should recommend the composition of the Bureau prior to the Conference.
+In order to be part of the Bureau of the Conference, the Member State should be represented at the Head of State or Government level.

 Senior Officials and Ministerial meetings which are preparatory to the Summit Conference, should be maintained.
 The Summit will have two committees, one for political issues and another for economic and social issues.
-In order to facilitate finalizing the drafts of the main documents, the committees can begin their work informally during the Senior Officials Meeting.
+In order to facilitate the preparation of the final drafts of the main documents, the committees can begin their work informally during the Senior Officials Meeting.
 The host country should chair these committees until their Chairmen are elected.

-The meetings may be structured in such a way as to allow for the holding of informal bilateral consultations among Heads of delegation.
+The meetings may be structured in such a way as to allow for the holding of informal bilateral consultations among Heads of Delegations.

-B. Ministerial Conference
+B. Ministerial Conference.

-The Ministerial Conference is held with the purpose of reviewing the developments and implementation of decisions of the preceding Summit, to prepare for the following one, and to discuss matters of urgency.
+The Ministerial Conference is held for the purpose of reviewing the development and implementation of decisions of the preceding Summit, to prepare for the following one, and to discuss matters of urgency.